bormaxi8080/osint-timeline/DRAFT.md

 NetScan Pro.
 An interactive Bash-based network scanning tool that provides live host discovery, port scanning, traceroute, and ping tests, featuring visually appealing ASCII banners and fun messages: https://github.com/niladri-1/NetScan-Pro

 ByeByeDPI Lightweight Internet Freedom Tool.
 ByeByeDPI is a small but powerful open-source tool created to help users bypass internet censorship imposed by Internet Service Providers (ISPs) and governments.
 Instead of using heavy VPNs or proxies, it works at a lower network level by modifying and fragmenting data packets in a way that confuses censorship systems: https://github.com/gdlbo/ByeByeDPI

-A version of Telespot in RUST - a tool that searches telephone numbers across Google, Bing, DuckDuckGo, and Dehashed for phone numbers and focuses on identifying names, locations, and usernames in the results.
-Features API-based searching to avoid CAPTCHAs and IP blocks: https://github.com/thumpersecure/Telespotter

 ----